Measuring DC current with an LT1495

 The reason I needed a DC energy monitor.

-North Wales wind turbine built on a course organised by myself and V3 Power.
+North Wales wind turbine built on a course organised by me and V3 Power.

 Cardiff EWB wind turbine built as a training project with the Cardiff branch of Engineers Without Borders.

 Both wind turbine are 12V DC machines.
-They can produce up to around 500W of power, about 40Amps.
+They can produce ~500W of power, about 40Amps.

 For more information on Hugh Piggott and his wind turbine designs.